Murder of Vicente Bermúdez Zacarías: Major cases

 Bermúdez Zacarías presided over several major criminal law cases, including those involving high-ranking organized crime members.
 In September 2013, he presided over the case involving suspected Los Zetas leader Miguel Treviño Morales (alias "Z-40").
 Bermúdez Zacarías ordered his arrest warrant and formally charged him after he was arrested in July 2013.
 In July 2016, he presided over another case involving Treviño Morales, this time because he alleged to not have received remuneration for his prison job and for not being allowed to go to the prison's yard.
 Bermúdez Zacarías decided in favor of Treviño Morales.
 In March 2015, he ordered the 40-day preventative arrest of Abigael González Valencia (alias "El Cuini"), a suspected drug lord and high-ranking leader of the Jalisco New Generation Cartel.
 González Valencia was arrested by Mexican security forces the month before, and was wanted for international drug trafficking and arms trafficking.
 Following the preventative arrest imposed by Zacarías, he was transferred to a maximum-security prison.
-In June 2015, he approved a writ of amparo for Ildefonso Zamora Baldomero, a Mexican environmentalist who was arrested months earlier for an alleged robbery attempt.
+In June 2015, he approved a writ of amparo for Ildefonso Zamora, a Mexican environmentalist who was arrested months earlier for an alleged robbery attempt.
 According to Bermúdez Zacarías' decision, the environmentalist's rights were violated because his presumption of innocence was ignored since there was no evidence against him.
 This decision guaranteed his release from prison unless the state government vetoed it.
 Zamora Baldomero was released from prison in August 2015.